dennis-kurochkin/dennis-kurochkin/README.md

 </p>

 ---
-✨ I'm a front-end developer passionate about making the web cool and accessible to everyone.
+✨ I'm a front-end engineer passionate about making the web cool and accessible to everyone.

 #### Recent courses I've completed and highly recommend: